mynl/aggregate/doc/2_user_guides/2_x_ir_pricing.rst

 **See also:** :doc:`2_x_re_pricing`, :doc:`DecL/080_reinsurance`.
 For other related examples see :doc:`2_x_problems`, especially :doc:`problems/0x0_bahnemann`.

-The examples in this section are illustrative. ``aggregate`` gives you the gross, ceded, and net distributions and with those in hand, the analytic world is your oyster.
+The examples in this section are illustrative. ``aggregate`` gives you the gross, ceded, and net distributions and with those in hand, you are off to the analytic races.
 You can answer any reasonable question about a large account program.

 Contents
 ----------